LLMARE-REPO/LLMARE/README.md

 - You can ensure that the target application is started by modifying the key value in the **capabilities variable** in comment.py.
 - Select **the file where the test user's reviews are saved** through line 89 of comment.py
 - You can use the parameter **"max_actions"** to set the maximum number of actions to be performed during the reproduction process for each user comment.
-- You can set **the number of repetitions** for each UI Context by modifying the judgment statement on line 231 of comment.py.
+- You can set **the number of repetitions** for each UI Scenario by modifying the judgment statement on line 231 of comment.py.
 For example, "is_finished < 3" means repetition 3 times.

 **3.Start Appium**